 If you look at all the reasons why a car won’t start, it’s really a feat to see them starting all the time and so consistently.
-There can be so many systems at play but in general to comes down to fuel, spark and air.
-If one of those are missing then the car just won’t start.
+There can be so many systems at play but in general, it comes down to fuel, spark, and air.
+If one of those is missing then the car just won’t start.

-To break it down a no start condition, the first step is to separate from the engine not cranking and the engine cranking.
+To break it down into a no-start condition, the first step is to separate the engine not cranking, and the engine cranking.
 This means that when you try to turn the car on, the engine either makes that “gug gug gug” noise (engine cranking) or not (engine not cranking).

 Let’s deal with the easier of the two first.